What is a Webcast Event?

 People that wouldn’t otherwise have been able to join because of travel issues can join in remotely.
 If they like what they see they will no doubt come to your next event or at the least attend it again remotely.

-Webcasting events enables you to go further (than the delegates that attend physically) and create relationships with your remote delegates.
-This has to be a good way to develop future sales.
+Webcasting or livestreaming your event enables you to go beyond the conference walls and open dialogue with remote delegates.
+This has to be a good way to start develop future income.

 Now you can invite many more people to become involved in your event and not just the people that make it to the physical location of the event.